DustinChecketts/PetXPBarPlus/README.md

 - Visual mini pet XP (experience) bar
 - Displays the current level of your active pet
-- Moveable frame intended to be placed directly below the Pet portrait
+- Moveable frame with a default position directly below the Pet portrait
 - Matches the Blizzard native native UI
 - Scales properly with UI Scaling enabled
+- Help commands (see below)

+<h4>Help</h4>

+- /pxp - Help menu
+- /pxp lock - Lock the Pet XP bar in place
+- /pxp unlock - Unlock the Pet XP bar for repositioning
+- /pxp reset - Reset the Pet XP bar to its default position

 <h4>Acknowledgements</h4>